What rights do students have under FERPA?

 - sole possession records or private notes held by school officials that are not accessible or released to other personnel,

-- law enforcement or campus security records that are solely for law enforcement purposes and maintained solely by the law enforcement unit,
+- law enforcement records that are solely for law enforcement purposes and maintained solely by the law enforcement unit,

 - records relating solely to an individual's employment by the institution that are not available for any other purpose,

 - records relating to treatment provided by a physician, psychiatrist, psychologist or other recognized professional or paraprofessional and disclosed only to individuals providing treatment,